slerman12/UnifiedML2old/README.md

 ## :interrobang: How is this possible

-We use our new creator-DPG framework to unify RL discrete and continuous action spaces, then we frame actions as "predictions" in supervised learning, and treat classification datasets as environment "suites."
+We use our new Creator framework to unify RL discrete and continuous action spaces, as elaborated on in our paper.

+Then we frame actions as "predictions" in supervised learning, and treat classification datasets as environmental "suites."
+These yield labels, but RL can also be applied by reframing reward as negative classification error (or accuracy)...

-For generative modeling, well, it so happens that the difference between a Generator-Discriminator and an Actor-Critic is rather nominal.
+For generative modeling, well, it so happens that the difference between a Generator-Discriminator and Actor-Critic is rather nominal.

 ## Note